 Example of five scaled resolution choices:

-All Apple applications included with OS X Lion and later on your MacBook Pro with Retina display already support the Retina display.
-These applications include Mail, Safari, Calendar, Contacts, Messages, Maps, iBooks, FaceTime, Photo Booth, and TextEdit.
+All Apple apps included with OS X v10.7 Lion and later support the Retina display.
+These apps include Mail, Safari, Calendar, Contacts, Messages, Maps, iBooks, FaceTime, Photo Booth, and TextEdit.

-- Quit the application if it is currently open.
+- Quit the app if it's open.

 - In the Finder, choose Applications from the Go menu.